DHemingway-ICP/circuit-project/README.md

  — foundational cryptographic concepts behind vetKeys.

 Circuit is engineered to evolve alongside the Internet Computer’s cryptographic roadmap — ensuring that as the ecosystem advances, user trust, transparency, and autonomy remain at its core.

+🧠 ICP Cryptography Alignment

+Circuit’s design directly aligns with the Internet Computer’s core principles of decentralized automation, verifiable computation, and trustless continuity.
+Each app—PingMe, Failsafe, GuardianKey, and LifeCheck—demonstrates how autonomous canisters and certified data can perform real-world tasks securely without off-chain infrastructure.

+By using timed canister triggers, Internet Identity authentication, and certified asset delivery, Circuit embodies the Internet Computer’s vision of end-to-end decentralization.
+Future adoption of vetKeys and threshold cryptography will further extend this trust model, enabling verifiable, multi-party control over encrypted data and access logic.
+In doing so, Circuit showcases how personal accountability, data continuity, and digital legacy management can operate entirely within a self-sovereign Internet ecosystem.